 If you want a Yoga that will make you sweat, look no further!
 I found Five Parks Yoga while looking for Ashtanga/Power yoga, but didn’t want over an hour of it (I already have access to full Primary Series Ashtanga) and this one delivered:

-There are also gentler and more specific classes, today I did a hip/lower back class which I
+There are also gentler and more specific classes, today I did a hip/lower back class which I enjoyed.

-	enjoyed.

 Sometimes dancing can be the best exercise there is!
-I love this and do it with my granddaughter

-	regularly.
-We have the game, but she’s only 4, and she was getting frustrated with herself for not

-	scoring points.
-With these videos she thinks she’s doing really well and enjoys the game a lot more.

-	This is my own Just Dance playlist, a mix of kids dances of all ages.
+I love this and do it with my granddaughter regularly.
+We have the game, but she was only 4, and getting frustrated with herself for not scoring points.
+With these videos she thought she was doing really well and enjoying the game a lot more.
+This is my own Just Dance playlist with some of our favourites

 Bonus (for some, depending on music tastes) –

 My running playlist on YouTubeMusic.
 Running has kept me sane during lockdown – to be fair, it kept me sane before lockdown.
 It burns the most calories and it’s my favourite stress buster!